mechatroner/sublime_rainbow_csv/README.md

 #### "rbql_backend_language"
 RBQL backend language.
 Supported values: _"Python"_, _"JS"_
-In order to use RBQL with JavaScript (JS) you need to have Node JS installed and added to your system path.
+To use RBQL with JavaScript (JS) you need to have Node JS installed and added to your system path.

 #### "rbql_output_format"
 Format of RBQL result set tables.